Darxo/Hardened/README.md

 - Improve Concept for **Morale** and add nested tooltip for all morale states (except **Steady**)
 - Improve artwork for **Nimble** perk
 - Improve artwork for **Tattered Sackcloth** item to make it stand out more from **Sackcloth**
+- Reduce scroll speed of origin selection to 0.5 (down from 5)
 - All effects of the difficulty settings are now listed as tooltips before world generation

 ## Fixes